 - Higher instances of cognitive decline

-The study goes on to define this type of isolation in the elderly as being “characterized by the subjective experience of a shortfall in one's social resources such as companionship and support.”
+The study goes on to define this type of isolation in older adults as being “characterized by the subjective experience of a shortfall in one's social resources such as companionship and support.”
 The research also found unique differences between the effects of isolation and the effects of loneliness.

 The Downside of Loneliness